sony/nnabla/doc/python/tutorial/python_api.rst

-Training a neural networks needs a loss value to be minimized by gradient descent with backpop.
+Training a neural networks needs a loss value to be minimized by gradient descent with backprop.
 In NNabla, loss function is also a just function, and packaged in the functions module.

 .. code:: python